dhruvkp090/100daysofML/log.md

 **Today's Progress**: Missed yesterday..
 Today, I tried my hands on some deep learning and tried to follow along with siraj raval's art generation live stream.
 Went well.

 **Time:** 1.5 hours

+#
+### Day 69: 11 September 2019

+**Today's Progress**: Read about YOLO and went through some of the implementation options.
+Also tried deploying my chat-bot again.. faced some new challenges today.
+Hopefully I can rectify them tomorrow!

+**Time:** 1.5 hours